MicrosoftDocs/msteams-docs/msteams-platform/toolkit/install-Teams-Toolkit.md

 ## Install Teams Toolkit for Visual Studio

    > [!IMPORTANT]
-   > We recommend you use Visual Studio 2022 version 17.4.1 or later for Teams Toolkit.
+   > It's recommend you use Visual Studio 2022 version 17.4.1 or later for Teams Toolkit.
 It is the latest release to fix several known issues in previous versions of Visual Studio.

 1. Download the [Visual Studio installer](https://aka.ms/VSDownload), or open it if already installed.
-1. Select **Install** or select **Modify** if Visual Studio is already installed.
+1. Select **Install** or select **Modify** if you've already installed Visual Studio.

    Visual Studio installer shows all workloads, whether installed or available for installation.